earthobservations/wetterdienst/docs/data/coverage/noaa/ghcn.rst

 ********

 NOAA Global Historical Climatology Network is a collection of **hourly** weather data put together from multiple weather services around the world, even those where at this moment no data is publicly offered.
-Resolution is fixed on hourly, because this is the most common and maintainable resolution with most observations practiced all over the world.
+Resolution is fixed on daily, because this is the most common and maintainable resolution with most observations practiced all over the world.

 Special Parameters